antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 Photo by James Vaughan (CC BY-NC-SA 2.0)

 Last fall, my wife took me to visit Philip Johnson's Glass House in New Caanan, CT.
-Beautiful and simple, the Glass House rests on a property filled with several other experimental creations including a bunker that houses art by Andy Warhol and Jasper Johns.
+Beautiful and simple, the Glass House is an icon of modern architecture.
+It rests on a property filled with Johnson’s experimental creations-- including a bunker that houses art by Andy Warhol and Jasper Johns.
 The house itself is four walls of glass with 360 degree views of the surrounding woods where coyotes howl at night.
 On the property, there's a perilously large staircase that extends to nowhere, a footbridge that intentionally bounces as you cross a dry creek, and a highly toxic cactus that rests on his desk.
 One of Mr. Johnson's guiding principles in architecture is the concept of "Safe Danger"; the idea that we are most engaged when we can take risks in a safe environment.

 Testing provides an environment for developers to take risks safely to produce their best work.
 Each commit comes with a set of assertions that proves that the